-Appleton typically recommends a starting account balance of at least \$1 million for direct client account's managed by the AWM team, though Appleton does manage accounts with starting balances under \$1 million.
+Appleton typically recommends a starting account balance of at least \$2 million for direct client accounts managed by the AWM team, though Appleton does manage accounts with starting balances under \$2 million.
 The fee charged for management of these accounts is based upon a percentage of the assets under management.
-Though Appleton's AWM fees are negotiable based on the size and nature of the accounts, the standard annual fee assessed for management of a AWM account is 1.00% up to \$2 million in assets under management and 0.50% on any remaining balance over \$2 million.
-Fixed income accounts are typically assessed a lower advisory fee than equity and balanced accounts.
+Though Appleton's AWM fees are negotiable based on the size and nature of the accounts, the standard annual fee assessed for management of an AWM account is 1.00% on the first \$2 million of assets under management, 0.75% on the next \$2 million of assets under management and 0.50% on any remaining balance over \$4 million.2 Fixed income accounts are typically assessed a lower advisory fee than equity and balanced accounts.
 Appleton retains the discretion to negotiate fees on a client-by-client basis.
 Client facts, circumstances, and needs are considered in determining the applicable fee.
-Items for consideration may include: the assets to be placed under management; portfolio style; account allocation; anticipated future assets; related accounts; time of investment; and other relevant factors.
-The specific annual fee is identified in the investment management agreement between Appleton and each client.
+Items for consideration may include, but is not limited to, the assets to be placed under management, portfolio style, account allocation, anticipated future assets, related accounts, and time of investment.3 The specific annual fee is identified in the investment management agreement between Appleton and each client.

-For the purposes of determining the annualized fee, Appleton will typically group together clients with the same residential address.
+For the purpose of determining the annualized fee, Appleton will typically group together clients with the same residential address.
 In many cases, grouping client accounts together allows clients to realize fee breaks that they otherwise would not have realized on their own.
 Some legacy accounts have a different grouping arrangement for fee purposes than the one described here.